spatial-andrewc/ac-forest-viewer/README.md

 ## Quick start

-Ensure that the you have a .env file located at [/project/frontend](/project/frontend) with a Mapbox api access token mapped to the following key:

-> `VITE_REACT_MAP_ACCESS_TOKEN`
+> **note**: I have committed the .env file containing the mapbox API access token used on the frontend.
+Clearly, I would not include this in source control outside the context of this delivery.

-And then run the following from the project root on a machine running Docker.:
+Run the following from the project root on a machine running Docker.:

 > `docker-compose up --build`